IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 We will evaluate the submitted systems on a test set and a blind set:

 * MuST-C test set (`tst-COMMON`) which is a public dataset.
-*  Blind set is another test set curated by the organizers for En → Fr, De, Es.
+*  Blind set is curated by the organizers for En → Fr, De, Es.
 Participants will get access to the English source sentences when evaluation starts and references will be released after the shared task is completed.